USA: Help Extract Animals from Red Tape!

 What You Can Do

-Please use the email below to contact your U.S. representative in Washington, D.C., and urge him or her to support and cosponsor the HEART Act.
+Please use the email below to contact your U.S. representative and senators in Washington, D.C., and urge them to support and cosponsor the HEART Act.
 If your member of Congress has already signed on to be a cosponsor, our system will instead generate a message of thanks.
 (You may click on "view all possible messages" to view our pre-drafted text before authorizing it to send.)

 Want to take your advocacy to the next level?
 After contacting your member of Congress, consider joining the ASPCA's HEART Team, a special group of advocates who want to take a hands on role in helping us pass the HEART Act.
 Learn more and join the team here.